 Over to You

 Using a firewall is just one of the many ways of securing your WordPress site.
 But it’s no silver bullet that’ll completely take care of your site’s security.
 Rather it’s one very important step towards protecting your site.
+Also if the firewall accidentally blocked the good traffic, check out our guide on how to whitelist an ip address.
 To know what else you have to do to secure your WordPress site, take a look at our previous post.
 For any queries, kindly write to us.
 We address all the questions from our readers as soon as possible.